-Renting to Own: How to Transform Rent Payments into a Mortgage
+Rent to Own Mortgage: How to Transform Rent Payments into a Mortgage

 How Renting to Own Works

 Once you find a home you like, you’ll need to negotiate what’s called a lease option or a lease-to-own agreement with the landlord.
-You can enlist a real estate agent’s help in this process; they can help you iron out all the details of the agreement.
-Typically, a lease-to-own agreement will include:
+You can enlist a real estate agent’s help in this process; they can help you iron out all the agreement details.

 - Set timeframes for when you will rent and when you will be eligible to buy the home.
 This time period is traditionally from one to three years on most lease-to-own agreements.

-- Details on rent, including how much you’ll pay and what percentage will go toward your purchase of the home.
+- Details on rent, including how much you’ll pay and what percentage will go toward your home purchase.
 You may be expected to pay a higher-than-average rent in exchange for a portion of your payment going toward the future purchase price.

-- The total option money you’ll need to pay, which essentially reserves your right to purchase the home at the end of the lease.
+- The total option money you’ll need to pay essentially reserves your right to purchase the home at the end of the lease.
 This is a one-time, non-refundable fee in most cases.

-- Specifications as to how the purchase price will be calculated once you’re eligible to buy.
-The landlord may choose to lock in the sale price now, or they may stipulate that it be based on current market value at the time you buy.
+- Specify how the purchase price will be calculated once you’re eligible to buy.
+The landlord may choose to lock in the sale price now, or they may stipulate that it be based on the current market value at the time you buy.